-After the hail storm subsided, we’ve continued in pouring rain on the asphalt road on our way to Albergaria-a-Nova.
-When we’ve got to the turn off where you should follow the woodland path, it became a very difficult decision!
+After the hail storm subsided, we continued in the pouring rain on the asphalt road on our way to Albergaria-a-Nova.
+When we got to the turn off where you should follow the woodland path, it became a very difficult decision!
 It was either taking the woodland path that became a river or continue on the asphalt road that meant walking next to a busy road with no shoulder.
-Eventually, we’ve decided the river path in the woodlands were safer than walking next to the road!
+Eventually, we decided the river path in the woodlands were safer than walking next to the road!

 Maybe a wetsuit would have been a better option than hiking attire!

-I cannot remember much of the rest of this walk in the woodlands, except that it was wet, extremely wet!!
+I cannot remember much of the rest of this walk in the woodlands, except that it was wet, very wet!!

 Accommodation – Albergaria-a-Nova:

-We’ve got to the new albergue in Albergaria-a-Nova, Hostel Albergaria drenched and bitterly cold!
-This hostel is part of the family’s house and they’ve welcomed us with open arms (and a hot burning stove in the kitchen!)
+We reached the new albergue in Albergaria-a-Nova, Hostel Albergaria drenched and bitterly cold!
+This hostel is part of the family’s house and they welcomed us with open arms (and a hot burning stove in the kitchen!)
 Our Finnish friends also just arrived and we could just laugh at each other at how wet we were!

-Our bunk beds at Hostel Albergaria – maybe it does not look like much, but for us, it was dry and therefore great!
+Bunk beds at Hostel Albergaria – maybe it does not look like much, but for us, it was dry and great!

-If I’ve maybe said in previous posts, that a specific day was the most difficult, I want to delete that and said that today was the most difficult weather-wise … or at least it was true of the last 6km!
+If I maybe said in previous posts, that a specific day was the most difficult, I want to delete that and said that today was THE most difficult weather-wise … or at least it was true of the last 6km!

-After we’ve had a hot shower and put dry clothes on (yes, it was incredible that we still had dry clothes in our backpacks), the mother and daughter of the albergue offered to take us in their car to the supermercado where we could buy ingredients to prepare dinner.
+After we had a hot shower and got dressed in dry clothes (yes, miraculously we still had dry clothes in our backpacks), the mother and daughter of the albergue offered to take us in their car to the supermercado where we could buy ingredients to prepare dinner.

-“Está chovendo canivetes” … translated from Portuguese, it apparently means “it’s raining pocketknives” … well, if that is a description of heavy rain in Portugal, I would like to totally agree with this saying today!
+“Está chovendo canivetes” … translated, it apparently means “it’s raining pocketknives” … well, if that is a description of heavy rain in Portugal, I would like to totally agree with this quote today!